 Sponsored by the Office of Continuing Medical Education and UC Davis School of Medicine

-The University of California, Davis Health System is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+The University of California, Davis, Health System is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-Physician Credit: The University of California, Davis Health System designates this live activity for a maximum of 5.5 AMA PRA Category 1 Credits™.
-Physicians should only claim credit commensurate with the extent of their participation in the activity.
+PHYSICIAN CREDIT: The University of California, Davis, Health System designates this live activity for a maximum of 6.5 AMA PRA Category 1 Credits™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-Nurse: For the purpose of recertification, the American Nurses Credentialing Center accepts AMA PRA Category 1 Credits™ issued by organizations accredited by the ACCME.
-For the purpose of relicensure, the California Board of Registered Nursing accepts AMA PRA Category 1 Credits™ (report hours of credit and fill in “CME Category 1” for the provider number).
+NURSE: For the purpose of recertification, the American Nurses Credentialing Center accepts AMA PRA Category 1 Credits™ issued by organizations accredited by the ACCME.
+For the purpose of relicensure, the California Board of Registered Nursing accepts AMA PRA Category 1 Credits™.

 At the end of the program, participants should be able to:

-3) Describe the importance of inter-professional education and collaborative practice as approaches to improve quality and safety in healthcare.
+* Describe the importance of inter-professional education and collaborative practice as approaches to improve quality and safety in healthcare